jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-It might have been on a single line for readability, so perhaps we want to keep it on one line.
+It might have been on a single line for readability, so perhaps we want to keep it like that.

 Spaces and Braces